gvwilson/thirdbit/src/fiction/iffy/index.md

 You make something to hang it on."

 Iffy nodded jerkily.
-Her fingers had gone numb,
-but there wasn't time for that, there wasn't time for anything except cutting a loop of wire and threading it through a grommet in the canvas
+Her fingers were painfully cold, but there wasn't time for that, there wasn't time for anything except cutting a loop of wire and threading it through a grommet in the canvas